Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

-For if thou wert cut out of the olive tree which is wild by nature, and wert graffed contrary to nature into a good olive tree: how much more shall these, which be the natural branches, be graffed into their own olive tree?
+For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who are natural branches, be grafted into their own olive tree?
 (Romans 11:24)

 One day soon the Kingdom of Heaven will enter Jerusalem.
 The Kingdom of Heaven consists of Christ and those whose life He is, including both elect Jews and elect Gentiles—the one Body of Christ.
 These are Mount Zion, the spirits of righteous men made perfect.